samis-group/homelab/roles/wsl/from-cloud-image/README.md

-# Create Proxmox Template from Ubuntu Cloud Image
+# Create WSL Instance from Ubuntu Cloud Image

 This role creates a brand new WSL instance by downloading the specified version of the ubuntu cloud image [published by the Canonical team here](https://cloud-images.ubuntu.com/). it provisions the instance by using this cloud image as the disk.